Markkop/yt-dlandcut/README.md

 - **Open on finish**: opens cut video/audio
 - **Custom file name**: instead of video's title

-## How to develop
+## Development

-Clone this repository and run `yarn` to install dependencies.
 Make sure to have `node` and `npm` installed.
+Run `yarn` to install dependencies and `yarn start` to transpile and run the code.
+By running `yarn build`, electron-builder will build a package inside `dist` folder according to your current operational system and following `build` options on `package.json`

-## How to deploy/release
+## Deploy/Release

 It looks like `electron-builder` already does a lot when [releasing](https://www.electron.build/configuration/publish) a new version of an Electron app to github.